 Dementia is a broad category of brain disease that causes a long term and often gradual decrease in the ability to think, remember, problem-solve or speak.

 These changes are often small to start, but may become great enough to affect a person’s daily life.
-Individual’s afflicted with dementia may experience a change in mood and behavior.
+Individuals afflicted may experience a change in mood and behavior.

 Dementia is caused when the brain becomes damaged by disease, such as Alzheimer’s Disease or a stroke.

-A diagnosis for dementia requires a change from someones usual mental functioning and a more sever decline than one would expect from aging.
+A diagnosis requires a change from someone’s usual mental functioning and a more severe decline than one would expect from aging.

-Alzheimer’s disease is the most common cause of dementia, however not all dementia is due to Alzheimer’s.
+Alzheimer’s disease is the most common cause; however, not all dementia is due to Alzheimer’s.
 Depending on the parts of the brain damaged and the disease that they are afflicted with, a person’s symptoms will vary.